libfuse/pyfuse3/rst/install.rst

 ===================

 If you have checked out the unstable development version, a bit more effort is required.
-You need to also have Cython_ (0.24 or newer) and Sphinx_ (1.1 or newer) installed, and the necessary commands are::
+You need to also have Cython_ (0.28.1 or newer) and Sphinx_ (1.1 or newer) installed, and the necessary commands are::

-  python setup.py build_cython
+  python3 setup.py build_cython
-  python setup.py build_ext --inplace
+  python3 setup.py build_ext --inplace
-  python -m pytest test/
+  python3 -m pytest test/
-  python setup.py build_sphinx
+  python3 setup.py build_sphinx
-  python setup.py install
+  python3 setup.py install

 .. _Cython: http://www.cython.org/